Marketing

 To launch these types of campaigns, your business should ensure it has a flexible and secure promotion infrastructure in place to power a variety of use cases.

-With a Promotion Engine like Talon.One, you can create, manage and track all your discounts, coupons, referral campaigns and loyalty programs in one holistic solution.
+With a Promotion Engine like Talon.One, you can create, manage and track all your discounts, coupons, referral campaigns, and loyalty programs in one holistic solution.

-Promotion marketing recap
+Promotion marketing takeaways

 Let’s quickly go over the promotion marketing basics we’ve covered in this blog post:

-• Promotions help businesses work towards all sorts of objectives, including brand awareness, customer loyalty, customer satisfaction, increasing sales and increasing customer base.
+• Promotions help businesses work towards all sorts of objectives, including brand awareness, customer loyalty, customer satisfaction, increasing sales, and increasing customer base.

-• Promotion marketing plays an integral role in all corners of the marketing mix, and can help businesses with each of the 4 Ps (Product, Price, Place, Promotion).
+• Promotion marketing plays an integral role in all corners of the marketing mix and can help businesses with each of the 4 Ps (Product, Price, Place, Promotion).

 • To stand the best chance of running a successful promotional campaign, whether it’s loyalty or referrals, you need the right tools at your disposal.

-You’ve now covered the basics of promotion marketing, and even got some campaign ideas.
+You’ve now covered the basics of promotion marketing and even got some campaign ideas.
 It’s time to start thinking about how you could tailor promotions to meet the specific needs of your business and its digital marketing strategy.

 Monthly loyalty newsletter